suraj1849/StudyNotion-EdTech-Plattform-using-MERN-Stack/README.md

 ### Front-end

-The front end of the platform is built using ReactJS, ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
+The front end of the platform is built using ReactJS,as it is SPA aproachable ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
 The front end communicates with the back end using RESTful API calls